acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 <img src="/assets/2025review/shipminer-wishlist-02.png"/>
 </div>

 A year ago the game had around 1.3k wishlists and now it has 3k.
-Some key moments were when I had the first [Threads "hit" post](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk), starting the private Playtest and then the Demo.
+Some key moments were when I had the first [Threads "hit" post](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk), starting the private Playtest and then publishing the Demo.
 I didn't participate in any Steam Next Fest yet, I am saving that for when the Demo is the best possible, closer to the release.

 For the next year the idea is to start participating in more steam events now that I have a public Demo, and also start contacting content creators to try to catch some interest with time.
-I also plan to improve posting consistency.
+I also plan to improve my social network posting consistency.

+Here is the link for Ship Miner in case you want to play the Demo or just wishlist it:
 <div align="center">
 <iframe src="https://store.steampowered.com/widget/4028800/?utm_source=personalpage&utm_campaign=announcement" frameborder="0" width="646" height="190"></iframe>
 </div>